Perfume: The Story of a Murderer (film): Box office

 The film was a financial success, especially in Europe, earning $135,039,943 worldwide.
-It opened in Germany on September 14, 2006 and was number one on the box office charts in its first three weeks.
-The film made $9.7 million in its opening weekend and an estimated 1.04 million people saw the film in its first four days of release in Germany.
-The film ended up selling over five million tickets and grossed $53,125,663, the highest German gross for a dramatic film.
+It opened in Germany September 14, 2006, and was number one on the box-office charts in its first three weeks.
+The film made $9.7 million in its opening weekend, and an estimated 1.04 million people in Germany saw the film in its first four days of release.
+The film ended up selling over five million tickets and grossing $53,125,663, the highest German gross for a dramatic film.
 The film's strong performance in Germany was attributed in part to a large marketing campaign and numerous premieres throughout the country.

 By comparison, the film performed poorly in North America.
-The film had a three-theater limited release on December 27, 2006 before being expanded to 280 theaters on January 5, 2007.
-The film completed its theatrical run in North America on March 1, 2007, taking in a modest $2,223,293 overall.
-Roger Ebert attributes its poor US box office performance to the film "getting lost in the Christmas rush."
+The film had a three-theater limited release December 27, 2006, before expanding to 280 theaters January 5, 2007.
+The film completed its theatrical run in North America March 1, 2007, taking in a modest $2,223,293 overall.
+Roger Ebert attributed its poor U.S. box-office performance to the film "getting lost in the Christmas rush".

 Home media

-The film was released on DVD (in three configurations) and HD DVD in Germany by Highlight on March 15, 2007.
-The standard edition DVD and the HD DVD contain the film and three audio commentary tracks — one by Tykwer, one by production designer Uli Hanisch and his assistant Kai Karla Koch, and one by Griebe and editor Alexander Berner.
-The two-disc special edition DVD's extra features include the same audio commentary tracks as on the standard edition, a making-of, interviews with the cast and crew, and six featurettes.
-The DVD was also released in a numbered, limited edition "Fascination of Smell" configuration which came in a wooden box containing five small bottles of the Thierry Mugler perfumes in addition to the same material as the special edition DVD.
-Only 7,777 units were available and it was sold exclusively by Müller.
-A Blu-ray Disc version of the film, which contained the same extra features as the special edition DVD, was released on November 8, 2007.
-The DVD sold 300,000 units in its first 14 days of release in Germany and sold 600,000 units by May 22, 2007.
-As of May 15, 2009, 1.15 million DVD and Blu-ray units of the film have been sold in the country.
+The film was released on DVD (in three configurations) and HD DVD in Germany by Highlight March 15, 2007.
+The standard-edition DVD and the HD DVD contain the film and three audio commentary tracks: one by Tykwer, one by production designer Uli Hanisch and his assistant Kai Karla Koch, and one by Griebe and editor Alexander Berner.
+The two-disc special-edition DVD's extra features include the same audio commentary tracks as on the standard edition, a "making-of" documentary, interviews with the cast and crew, and six featurettes.
+The DVD was also released in a numbered, limited-edition "Fascination of Smell" configuration that came in a wooden box containing five small bottles of the Thierry Mugler perfumes, in addition to the same material as the special-edition DVD.
+Only 7,777 units were available, and it was sold exclusively by Müller.
+A Blu-ray release of the film, which contains the same extra features as the special-edition DVD, was issued November 8, 2007.
+The DVD sold 300,000 units in Germany in its first 14 days of release, and sold 600,000 units by May 22, 2007.
+By May 15, 2009, 1.15 million DVD and Blu-ray units of the film had been sold in the country.
 In the United States, 387,520 DVD units have been sold as of the latest figures, translating to $7,547,755 in revenue.